aterreno/blog/content/crystal-clear-a-human-powered-methodology-for-small-teams/index.md

 **Focus**

-Focus is essential, Alistair talks more about having a priorized list of tasks to do rather than anything else, I would add that tecniques such as the [pomodoro tecnique](http://www.pomodorotechnique.com/) can improve the concentration of the team.
+Focus is essential, Alistair talks more about having a priories list of tasks to do rather than anything else, I would add that techniques such as the [pomodoro tecnique](http://www.pomodorotechnique.com/) can improve the concentration of the team.
 Other basic rules are listed by [this nice post from Matt Raible](http://raibledesigns.com/rd/entry/tips_for_productivity_and_happiness), that I often read to check if I’m really happy at work :-)

 > two-hour time window during which interruptions are blocked: meetings, phone calls, and demos are not allowed